Home » Taking Photos And Sending

 Unorganized Storage & Play Area

 Don’t feel embarrassed about all the stuff in your basement!
 I’ve seen thousands much worse I’m sure and I am only interested in seeing all the ceilings and walls.
+Image above still allows me to see what I need, the ceilings.

-The following example below is a sample CAD drawing for a basement as just a footprint plan.
+The following example below is a sample CAD drawing for a basement as just a footprint plan like any homework I may have sent you.
 Notice the large red “X” and an arrow showing the direction to take the photo.
-Depending on the size of your project, I will need to see about 12-18 photos on average but areas larger than 1500 square feet may require more photos.
+Depending on the size of your project, I will need to see about 16-24 photos on average but areas larger than 1500 square feet may require more photos.
 It may also depend on the shape and or configuration of the space; this sample drawing is for 1600 square feet of space but needs about 22 photos when Taking Photos and Sending to me in order to see all of it well.
 As a rule of thumb, about 1-2 photos per 100 square feet of space on average.
-Always remember how well I comprehend basements; years ago I stood in over 2000 basements personally and if I have good photos, I no longer need to stand in the basement to understand it.
-I just have a very high aptitude for this!
-So as long as I have plenty of good photos, you’re in good hands!

 TAKE PHOTOS IN DIRECTION OF ARROWS STANDING WHERE THE RED "X" IS LOCATED